jonnonz1/nz-statute-book/acts/public/1990/serious-fraud-office-act-1990.md

 **Provisions relating to Public Service Act 2020 and other matters**

 ### 29 Responsible Minister
-For the purposes of the Public Service Act 2020, the Attorney-General shall be responsible for the Serious Fraud Office.
+[Repealed]

 ### 30 Independence in matters relating to investigations
-(1) Notwithstanding section 29, in any matter relating to any decision to investigate any suspected case of serious or complex fraud, or to take proceedings relating to any such case or any offence against this Act, the Director shall not be responsible to the Attorney-General, but shall act independently.
+(1) In any matter relating to any decision to investigate any suspected case of serious or complex fraud, or to take proceedings relating to any such case or any offence against this Act, the Director shall not be responsible to any Minister of the Crown, but shall act independently.
 (2) Nothing in this section shall limit or affect any power exercisable by the Attorney-General in relation to any proceedings.

 ### 31 Chief executive of Serious Fraud Office